 If your shift is less than 24 hours away, still unconfirm your shift on Shiftboard and also e-mail email@example.com to inform our staff.
 Leave your full name, shift time and position for which you are scheduled.
-If it is an emergency within less than 24 hours or if you don’t have access to email, please call the box office at 612-375-7600 to speak to a Walker Associate.
+If you don’t have access to email, please call the box office at 612-375-7600 to speak to a Walker Associate.

 Failure to inform our staff of your inability to make your scheduled shift before your shift starts (other than a Rock the Garden shift) more than two times will exclude you from future volunteer opportunities at the Walker Art Center.

 A volunteer may be dismissed from an assignment for the following reasons: